sky-shift/skyshift/docs/source/cli/users.rst

 Users
 ========================

-SkyFlow's CLI, `skyctl`, provides an extensive array of commands tailored for user account management.
+SkyShift's CLI, `skyctl`, provides an extensive array of commands tailored for user account management.
 Seamlessly integrated with the platform's Role-Based Access Control (RBAC) framework, it guarantees stringent security measures for resource access permissions.
 Designed with both simplicity and robust security in mind, `skyctl`` streamlines the user onboarding process,